Traversing combinatorial 0/1-polytopes via optimization: Introduction

 \subsection{Outline of this paper}

 In Section~\ref{sec:prelim} we collect some notations that will be used throughout this paper.
-In Section~\ref{sec:binary} we present a simple greedy algorithm for computing a Hamilton path in a graph whose vertex set is a set of bitstrings.
+Sections~\ref{sec:binary}--\ref{sec:opt} develop our theory that will yield Theorem~\ref{thm:algoP-poly} as a special case, and they establish a connection between the optimization problem and the generation problem.
+Specifically, in Section~\ref{sec:binary} we present a simple greedy algorithm for computing a Hamilton path in a graph whose vertex set is a set of bitstrings.
 In Section~\ref{sec:genlex} we consider Hamilton paths with special properties that this algorithm can compute successfully.
 In Section~\ref{sec:prefix} we introduce a class of graphs called \emph{prefix graphs} which admit such Hamilton paths, and we provide a history-free implementation of the basic greedy algorithm for computing a Hamilton path in those graphs.
 In Section~\ref{sec:opt} we show that skeleta of 0/1-polytopes are prefix graphs, and we specialize the earlier results and algorithms to the case of 0/1-polytopes.
 We also reduce the computational problems for our history-free algorithm to instances of linear optimization with or without prescription.
 The results listed in the last column of Table~\ref{tab:appl} are derived from our general theorems in Section~\ref{sec:appl}.
 In Section~\ref{sec:duality}, we discuss the relation between our generation framework and the one presented in~\cite{MR4391718}, and we conclude in Section~\ref{sec:open} with some open questions.